5 Things You Should Know About Canister Filters

 - Canisters filters are basically little sump pumps, the water is sucked into the canister and pushed through the canister and back into the aquarium.
 This ensures 100% of the water passes through all three stages of filtration.

-- Canister Filters have more control on the water flow as it is pushed back into the tank.
-As an example the water intake is on one side of the aquarium and the outflow is on the other side.
-This ensure that water is always being circulated.
+- Canister Filters have more control over the water flow as it is pushed back into the tank.
+As an example, the water intake is on one side of the aquarium and the outflow is on the other side.
+This ensures that water is always being circulated.
 HOB power filters release water very close to the intake which leaves little flow for some areas of the tank.

 - Most canister filters are very quiet, typically no noise at all.
 If your canister is noisy then something might be wrong – check the manual.